jexenberger/yadi/README.md

 Person person = container.get(Person.class);
 System.out.println(person.getName());
 ```
+#### Setting Values using Method references

-However we can make this more succinct.
+We can make the previous example more succinct.
 Java 8.0 allows method references to refer to an arbitrary instance of an object, where the first parameter of the lambda method must be the instance against which the method is executed, This means that the BiConsumer maps the pattern of a typical setter.

 ```java
 import static org.yadi.core.DefaultContainer.create;
 ...